tonyflow/content-moderator-api/README.md

 ## Introduction and problem statement
 The application at hand provides a REST endpoint allowing the user to classify different text sentences.
-You can find the OpenAPI documentation for the endpoint under http://localhost:8000/docs
+You can find the OpenAPI documentation for the endpoint under http://localhost:8000/docs The classification is based on the [KoalaAI Text Moderation model](https://huggingface.co/KoalaAI/Text-Moderation) provided by [huggingface.co](https://huggingface.co/).

 Apart from classifying the given text sentences, the API runs a metrics collector on a separate thread.
 The metrics collector will collect and report the metrics included in the statically defined dict `method_names`